-On board linear voltage regulators supply a user settable voltage (Vu) and 12V to power the attached sensors.
-Note that the 12V sensor voltage will only be achieved if the Communications Interface or battery voltage is greater than 12.5V.
+On board linear voltage regulators supply a user defined voltage (Vu) and 12V to power the attached sensors.
+Note that the 12V sensor voltage will only be achieved if the supply voltage is greater than 12.5V.
 At lower supply voltages, the power to the probes will be marginally lower than the supply voltage.
 These supplies are limited to a maximum of 1A and have protection against short circuits and thermal overload.

-Connecting a Solar Panel or Plug Pack DC Power Supply
+Connecting a Solar Panel or plug pack dc power supply